vanyasem/VK-Scraper/README.md

 --retain-username -n  Creates a username subdirectory when the destination flag is set

 --media-types -t      Specify media types to scrape.
 Enter as space separated values.
-                      Valid values are image, video, or none
+                      Valid values are image, video, story, storybrute or none

 --latest              Scrape only new media since the last scrape.
 Uses the last modified
                       time of the latest media item in the destination directory to compare